 The Town Council benefits from the expertise of several advisory bodies to aid in governance.
-Notably, the Planning Commission, established in 1960, advises the council on growth and development matters.
+Notably, the Planning Commission, established on December 1, 1959, advises the council on growth and development matters.
 This seven-member body, appointed for four-year terms, guides the town's future development through comprehensive plans, zoning ordinances, and strategic recommendations.
 Meeting bi-monthly, the commission ensures that planning aligns with Grottoes' long-term goals and evolving needs.